Swiss stocks - Factors to watch on May 30

 GEORG FISCHER <FIN.S]

-The machinery, pipes and car-parts maker is grooming several internal candidates to replace Chief Executive Yves Serra when he turns 65 in two years, Chairman Andreas Koopman told the weekly SonntagsZeitung.
+The machinery, pipes and car-parts maker is grooming several internal candidates to replace Chief Executive Yves Serra when he turns 65 in two years, the Swiss company's chairman, Andreas Koopman, told the weekly SonntagsZeitung.

 For more click